Skip to main content

 Bill Summary:

-The bill clarifies that these duties are duties of the state political party and that a person who is subjected to a violation of a state political party's duties regarding these accessibility requirements may file suit against the state political party.
-An individual, including a member of or volunteer for a political party, or a local political party may not be held liable for a violation of the state political party's duties regarding these accessibility requirements.
+The bill clarifies that these duties are duties of the state political party and only a person who is otherwise eligible pursuant to statute to participate in a precinct caucus or a party assembly may request video conferencing or another alternative means of participation.
+The bill also clarifies that a person who is subjected to a violation of a state political party's duties regarding these accessibility requirements may file suit only against the state central committee of the political party holding the caucus or assembly .
+An individual, including a member of the central committee of the political party or a volunteer for a political party, or a local political party may not be held liable for a violation of the state political party's duties regarding these accessibility requirements.
+Upon a finding of a violation of these accessibility requirements, a court may require compliance with the applicable accessibility requirement and either actual monetary damages or a statutory fine of $3,500 for each violation.

 Status